AdaCore/spark2014/docs/lrm/source/subprograms.rst

-   [For purposes of determining whether an output of a subprogram shall have a ``mode_selector`` of Output or In_Out, reads of array bounds, discriminants, or tags of any part of the output are ignored.
-Similarly, for purposes of determining whether an entity is fully initialized as a result of any successful execution of the call, only nondiscriminant parts are considered.
+   [For purposes of determining whether an output of a subprogram shall have a ``mode_selector`` of Output or In_Out, reads of array bounds, discriminants, or tags of the output are ignored.
+Reads of array bounds, discriminants, or tag of any reachable part of the output are not considered either if they are constrained by their subtype.
+Similarly, for purposes of determining whether an entity is fully initialized as a result of any successful execution of the call, the mutable discriminants of the output itself are not considered.
    This implies that given an output of a discriminated type that is not known to be constrained ("known to be constrained" is defined in Ada RM 3.3), the discriminants of the output might or might not be updated by the call.]